Toshiba EM131A5C-BS Microwave Door Switch Replacement — Which Part & How to Install

 The Three Switch Types in Your EM131A5C-BS

-• Monitor Switch (PS3): This switch monitors whether the primary interlock switch is functioning correctly.
-It provides feedback to the control circuit and prevents the microwave from running if the primary switch malfunctions.
-On the EM131A5C-BS, this switch works in reverse logic — it must be in the open position (non-conducting) when the door is closed for the microwave to operate.
+• Monitor Switch (PS3): This switch monitors the functionality of the primary interlock switch.
+It provides feedback to the control circuit and will prevent the microwave from running if PS1 malfunctions.
+On the EM131A5C-BS, this operates in reverse logic; it must be in the open position (non-conducting) for the microwave to function when the door is closed.

 Identifying Symptoms of a Failing Door Switch on the EM131A5C-BS